Shopify/polaris/polaris.shopify.com/content/components/card.md

   - call out
 examples:
   - fileName: card-default.tsx
-    title: Default card
+    title: Default
-    description: >-
-      Use when you have a simple message to communicate to merchants that doesn’t require any secondary steps.
+    description: Use when you have a simple message to communicate to merchants that doesn’t require any secondary steps.
   - fileName: card-with-header-actions.tsx
-    title: Card with header actions
+    title: With header actions
-    description: >-
-      Use for less important card actions, or actions merchants may do before reviewing the contents of the card.
-For example, merchants may want to add items to a card containing a long list, or enter a customer’s new address.Use for less important card actions, or actions merchants may do before reviewing the contents of the card.Use an icon for the action, if possibleInclude no more than 2 actions
+    description: Use for less important card actions, or actions merchants may do before reviewing the contents of the card.
+For example, merchants may want to add items to a card containing a long list, or enter a customer’s new address.
   - fileName: card-with-footer-actions.tsx
-    title: Card with footer actions
+    title: With footer actions
-    description: >-
-      Use footer actions for a card’s most important actions, or actions merchants should do after reviewing the contents of the card.Use buttons with labelsIf you have more than 2 actions, consider using an overflow menu on the card
+    description: Use footer actions for a card’s most important actions, or actions merchants should do after reviewing the contents of the card.
+For example, merchants should review the contents of a shipment before an important action like adding tracking information.
+Footer actions can be left or right aligned with the `footerActionAlignment` prop.
   - fileName: card-with-multiple-footer-actions.tsx
-    title: Card with multiple footer actions
+    title: With multiple footer actions
+    description: When multiple secondary footer actions are provided, they will render in an action list popover activated by a disclosure button.
+The disclosure button text can be customized with the `secondaryFooterActionsDisclosureText` prop.
   - fileName: card-with-custom-footer-actions.tsx
-    title: Card with custom footer actions
+    title: With custom footer actions
-    description: >-
-      Use to present actionable content that is optional or not the primary purpose of the page.
+    description: Use to present actionable content that is optional or not the primary purpose of the page.
   - fileName: card-with-destructive-footer-action.tsx
-    title: Card with destructive footer action
+    title: With destructive footer action
-    description: >-
-      Use when a card action will delete merchant data or be otherwise difficult to recover from.
+    description: Use when a card action will delete merchant data or be otherwise difficult to recover from.
   - fileName: card-with-multiple-sections.tsx
-    title: Card with multiple sections
+    title: With multiple sections
-    description: >-
-      Use when you have two related but distinct pieces of information to communicate to merchants.
+    description: Use when you have two related but distinct pieces of information to communicate to merchants.
 Multiple sections can help break up complicated concepts to make them easier to scan and understand.
   - fileName: card-with-multiple-titled-sections.tsx
-    title: Card with multiple titled sections
+    title: With multiple titled sections
-    description: >-
-      Use when you have two related but distinct pieces of information to communicate to merchants that are complex enough to require a title to introduce them.
+    description: Use when you have two related but distinct pieces of information to communicate to merchants that are complex enough to require a title to introduce them.
-  - fileName: card-section-with-action.tsx
+  - fileName: card-with-sections-and-actions.tsx
-    title: Card section with action
+    title: With sections and actions
     description: Use when your card section has actions that apply only to that section.
   - fileName: card-with-subsection.tsx
-    title: Card with subsection
+    title: With subsection
     description: Use when your card sections need further categorization.
-  - fileName: card-section-with-destructive-action.tsx
+  - fileName: card-with-destructive-action.tsx
-    title: Card section with destructive action
+    title: With destructive action
-    description: >-
-      Use when a card action applies only to one section and will delete merchant data or be otherwise difficult to recover from.
+    description: Use when a card action applies only to one section and will delete merchant data or be otherwise difficult to recover from.
   - fileName: card-with-a-subdued-section.tsx
-    title: Card with a subdued section
+    title: With a subdued section
-    description: >-
-      Use to indicate when one of the sections in your card contains inactive or disabled content.
+    description: Use to indicate when one of the sections in your card contains inactive or disabled content.
-  - fileName: card-subdued-for-secondary-content.tsx
+  - fileName: card-with-subdued-for-secondary-content.tsx
-    title: Subdued card for secondary content
+    title: With subdued for secondary content
-    description: >-
-      Use for content that you want to deprioritize.
+    description: Use for content that you want to deprioritize.
 Subdued cards don’t stand out as much as cards with white backgrounds so don’t use them for information or actions that are critical to merchants.
   - fileName: card-with-separate-header.tsx
-    title: Card with separate header
+    title: With separate header
     description: Use to be able to use custom React elements as header content.
-  - fileName: card-section-with-custom-react-node-title.tsx
+  - fileName: card-with-custom-react-node-title.tsx
-    title: Card section with custom React Node title
+    title: With custom React Node title
-    description: >-
-      Use to render custom content such as icons, links, or buttons in a card section’s header.
+    description: Use to render custom content such as icons, links, or buttons in a card section’s header.
-  - fileName: card-with-all-of-its-elements.tsx
+  - fileName: card-with-all-elements.tsx
-    title: Card with all of its elements
+    title: With all elements
     description: Use as a broad example that includes most props available to card.
   - fileName: card-with-flushed-sections.tsx
-    title: Card with flushed sections
+    title: With flushed sections
     description: Use when you need further control over the spacing of your card sections.
 ---